ddaumiller/coro2sens/README.md

 - Libraries will be installed automatically.
 - There is a small test suite to help with the wiring.
 Run it like this:
   - `pio test`
+  The test contains automated parts that should fail if the dev-board itself or the co2 sensor would be miswired.
+  For the LEDs and the buzzer, it will sparkle and play a few tones respectively.

 ### Flash using the Arduino IDE
 I didn't try that myseld, please see the original repo for further information